chrisbtester/azgaar-foundry/README.md

 # Unofficial Azgaar's Fantasy Map Generator Import

+## This is a fork of Ethck's module

+I am currently making this to have personal access to this module for Foundry v11.
+Use at your own risk.

 ## Important note regarding pictures from FMG

 In order for your map to be properly aligned you MUST export your PNG/JPEG/SVG while your browser is in FULLSCREEN mode (typically f11).
 Azgaar's Fantasy Map Generator will only capture what you can currently see, so make sure you see everything!